ArtDoctor/thomson-parabola-analyser/docs/core_pipeline.md

 # Core Processing Pipeline

 The core processing pipeline orchestrates the transformation of a raw Thomson parabola image into physical energy spectra.
-It integrates all individual components (YOLO, UNet, Physics formulas) into a cohesive workflow.
+It integrates all individual components (YOLO, UNet, physics) into a cohesive workflow.
+Implementation lives in the `oblisk` package: `oblisk/processing/pipeline.py` wires stages together, with helpers in `oblisk/processing/` and `oblisk/analysis/`.

 ## 1. Image Preprocessing
 - **ROI Cropping:** Uses the YOLO model (`thomson-cutter.onnx`) to discard irrelevant edges and borders.
-- **Denoising:** Uses the UNet denoiser (`unet_denoise.py`) to suppress background radiation noise while preserving continuous ion traces.
+- **Denoising:** Uses the UNet denoiser via `oblisk/runtime_unet.py` (weights from `unet-denoiser/`) to suppress background radiation noise while preserving continuous ion traces.

 ## 2. Background Subtraction
 - Extracts a background intensity estimate from a region devoid of ion traces.
 This scalar value (`bg_mean`) is subtracted from the image during energy sampling to ensure accurate flux integration.